Transition Role of Entangled Data in Quantum Machine Learning

 The transition role of entanglement explained above leads to the following construction rule of quantum learning models.
 First, when a large number of measurements is allowed, the entangled data is encouraged to be used for improving the prediction performance.
 To this end, initial research efforts \cite{wu2004preparation,basharov2006decay,lemr2008preparation,lin2016preparation,klco2020minimally,schatzki2021entangled}, which develop effective methods for preparing and storing entangled states, may contribute to QML.
 Second, when the total number of measurements is limited, it is advised to refrain from using entangled data for learning quantum dynamics.

-\textbf{Remark.} The results of the transition role for entangled data achieved in Theorem~\ref{thm:informal_finite_measurement} can be generalized to the mixed states because the mixed state can be produced by taking the partial trace of a pure entangled state.
+\textit{Remark.} (i) The training error scaling $\varepsilon=\mathcal{O}(1/2^n)$ in Theorem~\ref{thm:informal_finite_measurement} and the factor of the achieved lower bound $\tilde{\varepsilon}^2/4^n$ comes from the consideration of average performance over Haar unitaries where the expectation value of observable $\bm{O}$ scales as $\Tr(\bm{O})/2^n$ (Refer to Supplementary Note~2). (ii) The results of the transition role for entangled data achieved in Theorem~\ref{thm:informal_finite_measurement} can be generalized to the mixed states because the mixed state can be produced by taking the partial trace of a pure entangled state.